 And the farmer saw that it was so.
 And a tear slid down his cheek, and he sat down and told Mary and Joseph how he didn’t really want to be grumpy, but early on in his life, the other children had never wanted to play with him.
 Perhaps he was odd or different.
 Perhaps it was just that he lived two fields away, not in the village with them.
 But he had learned not to ask to join in with their games, not to hope that someone would be his friend.
 And once he’d started to keep his distance, he just couldn’t seem to stop.
 So no one ever risked visiting him, and he never risked visiting them either.
 But if God himself, in his Son, could come to visit him, and even be born in his stable, then perhaps he should think again.

 And the farmer thought again.
 And suddenly, he had an idea.

 And he rushed next door, and threw open the box with all those candles in it and gathered up armfuls of them and piled them on his table.
 Then he sat down and he wrote lots of paper labels which he tied to the candles.
 Then he threw them all into a bag, and set out across the fields to the village.

 And in the morning, when the villagers awoke on Christmas Day, every one of them found a candle on their doorstep, with a label tied to it, which said, “This is not a Christmas candle.
 This is an anytime candle.
 Let it shine as a sign of welcome, because when we welcome each other we welcome the Christ child too, and he is born in us.
 Christmas blessings, from the not-so-grumpy farmer”

 And ever after that, when night fell, if the farmer wanted company he would look out of his farm house towards the village and see one of his candles burning in the window of this house or that house.
-And he would set out across the fields and knock on the door and be welcomed in for a chat and a drink and maybe a game or two, except, that is, for the nights when he lit a candle in his own window, and everyone else came to him.
+And he would set out across the fields and knock on the door and be welcomed in for a chat and a drink and maybe a game of cards or two, except, that is, for the nights when he lit a candle in his own window, and everyone else came to him.